opensearch-project/documentation-website/_opensearch/index-templates.md

 You can combine component templates to compose an index template.

-Settings and mappings that you specify directly in the [create index]({{site.url}}{{site.baseurl}}/opensearch/rest-api/create-index/) request overrides any settings or mappings specified in an index template and its component templates.
+Settings and mappings that you specify directly in the [create index]({{site.url}}{{site.baseurl}}/opensearch/rest-api/create-index/) request override any settings or mappings specified in an index template and its component templates.
 {: .note }

 ### Create a component template